 This winter has certainly been a long and turbulent one, with the heavy snow and high winds causing disruption across the country.
 Whilst this has been an inconvenience to many, at Westonbirt Arboretum the price paid has been even greater.

-Throughout the last few months, the arboretum has experienced the worst damage in ten years.
+Throughout the last few months, the arboretum has experienced the worst damage in over ten years.
 The Tree Team have been incredibly busy trying to clear up from the extensive damage caused by snow, ice and high winds.
 Just when they were getting on top of the widespread debris, the bad weather once again reared its head, causing further devastation across the arboretum.

-- £150 A donation of £150 could pay for the care of several young saplings, from their germination in the propagation unit, to their planting out in the arboretum and continued care
+- £100 A donation of £100 could pay for the planting and care of a new tree out in the arboretum

 Several important specimens have been lost, perhaps the greatest of which was the magnificent Chinese red birch ( Betula utilis subsp.
-Utilis).
+Utilis) on Circular Drive.
 This historic specimen was planted in 1938 from a cutting taken from an existing tree in the arboretum, which provided a direct link with the arboretum’s Victorian roots.

 The damage has been considerable, with over 135 separate specimens having been significantly damaged - these are trees that have been uprooted or experienced major limb failure.
 On top of this, there have been countless losses to branches across the arboretum, which those who have visited in the past months will likely have seen for themselves.